 Liquidity risk is the risk that the Corporation will be unable to meet its financial liabilities and contractual obligations.
-The Corporation's exposure to liquidity risk relates mainly to its accounts payable and accrued liabilities.
+The Corporation's exposure to liquidity risk relates mainly to its accounts payable, accrued salaries and benefits and due to the Province of Newfoundland and Labrador.
 The Corporation manages liquidity risk by monitoring its cash flows and ensuring that it has sufficient resources available to meet its financial liabilities and contractual obligations.